-For generations in marketing and business we’ve used the SWOT Analysis to evaluate a company’s, unit’s or brand’s position, and consequently as a starting point to devise future strategy.
-It has served us well since its inception in the 1960s with it’s simplicity, functionality and intuitiveness; remaining un-changed and un-equivocal for over 50 years.
-It provides a useful tool for segmenting internal and external factors into positives and negatives, yet in doing so it can be limiting in it’s scope to introduce wider factors which could and should come into play when developing our plans.
+For generations in marketing and business we’ve used the SWOT Analysis to evaluate a company's, unit's or brand's position, and consequently as a starting point to devise future strategy.
+It has served us well since its inception in the 1960s with its simplicity, functionality and intuitiveness; remaining un-changed and un-equivocal for over 50 years.
+It provides a useful tool for segmenting internal and external factors into positives and negatives, yet in doing so it can be limiting in its scope to introduce wider factors which could and should come into play when developing our plans.
 Most executives merely use the SWOT Analysis as a method of grouping factors into the four buckets, with limited consideration for aligning internal Strengths to specific external Opportunities, or to understand Weaknesses with regards to mitigating Threats.
-In this respect, the SWOT doesn’t provide a progression in it’s strategic development.
+In this respect, the SWOT doesn’t provide a progression in its strategic development.

-I’d therefore like to put forward an new model as an alternative to SWOT Analysis, the SCOPE Situational Analysis tool.
+I’d therefore like to put forward a new model as an alternative to SWOT Analysis, the SCOPE Situational Analysis tool.
 The premise behind SCOPE is to offer a situational analysis that takes a more 360 degree view; encompassing past, current and future perspectives as follows:

 S – SITUATION: Rear-view - pertaining conditions that have a relevant and material impact on planning decisions with regards to internal or external environmental factors.

 C – CORE COMPETENCIES: Unique abilities or assets of the business that provide the basis for the provision and realisation of value to customers, and are critical to the creation of competitive advantage.